fieldtrip/website/tutorial/sensor_analysis.md

 ### Plotting

 Non-time-resolved spectra (such as our coherence spectrum) can be visualized using the same functions as for the plotting of event-related data, in particular **[ft_multiplotER](/reference/ft_multiplotER)** is of relevance.
 The plotting functions plot the coherence of one channel X to typically all MEG channels.
-The channel X is determined by the parameter cfg.refchanne
+The channel X is determined by the parameter cfg.refchannel

     cfg                 = [];
     cfg.parameter       = 'cohspctrm';